2023 Best Value Astronomy & Astrophysics Bachelor's Degree Schools in Indiana

 Best Indiana Schools for Affordable Quality for a Bachelor's in Astronomy & Astrophysics

-Our analysis found Ball State University to be the best value school for astronomy and astrophysics students who want to pursue a bachelor’s degree in Indiana.
+Our 2023 rankings named Ball State University the best value school in Indiana for astronomy and astrophysics students working on their bachelor’s degree.
 Ball State is a fairly large public school located in the small city of Muncie.

 Full Astronomy & Astrophysics at Ball State University Report